softprops/serverless-rust/README.md

 ## 📦 Install

-Install the plugin with npm
+Install the plugin inside your serverless project with npm.

 ```sh
 $ npm i -D serverless-rust
 ```
+💡The `-D` flag adds it to your development dependencies in npm speak

-💡 This serverless plugin assumes you are building Rustlang lambdas targeting the AWS Lambda "provided" runtime.
+💡 This plugin assumes you are building Rustlang lambdas targeting the AWS Lambda "provided" runtime.
 The [AWS Lambda Rust Runtime](https://github.com/awslabs/aws-lambda-rust-runtime) makes this easy.

 Add the following to your serverless project's `serverless.yml` file